 The Undergraduate Library hosts Librarian's Office Hours during the fall and spring semesters to help students with the research process: topic selection, learning to search the online catalog and article databases, locating library materials, compiling effective bibliographies, and much more.

-What if I want to spend time with a librarian?
+What if I want to have an individual consultation with a librarian?

 Personal research consultation

 Librarians are also available to assist with the planning and execution of your research.
 If you are pursuing research in which the help of a subject specialist may be useful, please visit the relevant departmental library for your subject area or check out our list of subject specialist librarians.
 All departmental library websites contain information about the nature of their collections as well as the names and email addresses of librarians who can help with your research.

 The Library also has experts in the Scholarly Commons that can provide assistance with data services, copyright, scholarly communication issues, digitization, digital humanities, and much more!
 Use our form to request a consultation.

 Custom Training & Consulting

 We offer custom training, classroom visits, guest speaking for faculty meetings and graduate student research groups, and one-on-one consulting on all of the Savvy Researcher topics.
 Please contact us to discuss your needs.
 You can reach us at firstname.lastname@example.org or by calling 217.244.1880.

 - Campus Programs on Teaching and Learning: http://teachingandlearning.illinois.edu/calendar/index.html